nirajp82/AmazonAuroraPostgreSQL/99_Replication/01_RDS_PostgreSQL_LogicalRepl.md

 | **Forgetting to refresh subscription after adding tables** | If you add new tables to a publication, the subscriber won’t see them; changes to new tables aren’t replicated.                         | Run `ALTER SUBSCRIPTION <sub> REFRESH PUBLICATION` after adding tables        |
 | **Schema mismatch between source and target**              | Column types, names, or constraints don’t match; replication errors or failed inserts/updates occur.                                    | Ensure source and target tables match in column names, types, and constraints |
 | **Insufficient replication slots or WAL senders**          | If you run out of available slots or WAL sender connections, new subscriptions can’t start, and replication may fail or stall.          | Increase `max_replication_slots` and `max_wal_senders` in DB parameters       |

 ---

-This keeps it **short, visual, and beginner-friendly**, while including all the key risks and remedies.

-If you want, I can **integrate this table directly into your main README** in the “Common Pitfalls” section so it flows nicely.
-Do you want me to do that next?

----